romshoo/romshoo.github.io/_pages/about.md

 social: false # includes social icons at the bottom of the page
 ---

 I am currently a PhD student at the [University of Waterloo](https://uwaterloo.ca/) under the supervision of [Spiro Karigiannis](https://www.math.uwaterloo.ca/~karigian/).
-Before this, I got my Bachelor of Mathematics and Master of Mathematics in Pure Mathematics also from the University of Waterloo in 2023 and 2024 respectively.
+Before this, I got my Bachelor of Mathematics and Master of Mathematics in Pure Mathematics from the University of Waterloo in 2023 and 2024 respectively.

 My [research](~fromshoo/research) interests lie in differential geometry and geometric analysis and I am especially interested in manifolds with special holonomy.
 I routinely talk in the [Differential Geometry Working Seminar](assets/html/DG Website/workingseminar_home.html).